luoshuhui/plexmediaserver_crack/README.md

 ## Windows

+Note: x86-64 only.
+If your Plex Media Server is in "Program Files (x86)", it's an indicator of running the 32-bit version of Plex Media Server, which is not supported.

 1. Download `IPHLPAPI.dll` from [the latest release](https://github.com/yuv420p10le/plexmediaserver_crack/releases/latest/download/IPHLPAPI.dll) and put it in your Plex Media Server's installation folder. (e.g. `C:\Program Files\Plex\Plex Media Server`)
 2. Restart Plex Media Server.
 All features will be unlocked.